ftiasch/ccpc-final-2020/warmup/2016/statement.md

 ## Output

-For each test case, output a $2 \times 2$ matrix which denotes the result.
+For each test case, output a $2 \times 2$ matrix which denotes the result matrix.

 <!--SAMPLES-->